 - Taxes are non-dischargeable if assessed less than 240 days prior to the filing of the bankruptcy petition.

 - Taxes are non-dischargeable if the return was not filed initially by the debtor, or was filed less than two years prior to the filing of the bankruptcy petition.
+(If the return was filed late – there may also be a problem with this 3rd issue even if filed more than 2 years prior to the bankruptcy filing.
+You will want to discuss this with your Attorney before filing a case)

 What else can bankruptcy do?